 Lombok was a laidback island.
 We went to see a museum and an open-air museum with a village with weavers.
-Some of our travelers bought some really nice fabric.
+Some of our travelers bought some nice fabric.

 And then we went to relax at the five-star hotel, the Pullmans Resort.
-We had fancy lunch at this fine place.
+We had a fancy lunch at this fine place.
 We also walked on their beach which had very soft grainy sand that would sink you to your knees.
 The sand was interesting.
-We waddled in the sea and swam in their huge swimming pool before returning back to our ship.
+We waddled in the sea and swam in their huge swimming pool before returning to our ship.

 Our last destination was Surabaya of East Java.
 Surabaya is a vibrant port city with canals and buildings from its Dutch colonial past.
 And it has a thriving Chinatown and an Arab Quarter whose Ampel Mosque dates to the 15th century.